The Bankrate promise

 1. If you don’t know your credit score, check it (for free)

 If you don’t have a credit card yet, there are other ways to check your credit score for free.
-CreditWise from Capital One, for example, is a free app that monitors your credit history, provides updated credit scores and offers tips to help you improve your score—and you don’t have to be a Capital One cardholder to download and use CreditWise.
-American Express offers a similar service called MyCredit Guide.
+CreditWise from Capital One, for example, is a free app that monitors your credit history, provides updated credit scores and offers tips to help you improve your score.
+You don’t have to be a Capital One cardholder to download and use CreditWise, and American Express offers a similar service called MyCredit Guide.

 2. Prequalify before you apply

 Many new graduates don’t realize that every credit card application they complete has the potential to temporarily lower their credit score.
-This is because credit issuers track how often you apply for credit—and if there are too many new credit inquiries on your credit report, your credit score will suffer.
+That’s because credit issuers track how often you apply for credit — and if there are too many new credit inquiries on your credit report, your credit score will suffer.

-This is tough on younger people because they often fall within the “fair” credit score range, making it hard to know whether they’ll be approved for a credit card.
+This is especially tough for younger people who often fall within the “fair” credit score range to begin with, due to their more limited credit histories.
 That’s where prequalification comes in handy.
-Here’s how it works: The credit issuer performs a soft credit check, which doesn’t impact your credit score but gives the issuer the information it needs to determine whether you are likely eligible for a particular card.
+Here’s how it works: The credit issuer performs a soft credit check, which doesn’t impact your credit score but gives the issuer the information it needs to determine whether you’re likely to be eligible for a particular card.

 Credit card issuers sometimes send prequalified offers in the mail or through email.
 Another way to get prequalified is to use Bankrate’s CardMatch™ tool, which will tell you what cards you’re most likely to be approved for from a variety of issuers.

 Once you’re ready to apply for your new credit card, the credit issuer will perform a hard credit check.
 This credit inquiry is reported to the three major credit bureaus (Equifax, Experian and TransUnion) and will be included in your next credit score assessment.
-But don’t worry—If you keep your new credit inquiries to a minimum, the impact on your score will be minimal.
+But don’t worry — if you keep your new credit inquiries to a minimum, the impact on your score will be minimal and will decline over time if you don’t continue adding new inquiries.

 3. Pay your bills on time and keep your balances low

-Five factors impact your credit score: payment history, amounts owed, credit mix, account age and recent inquiries.
-Your payment history and credit utilization ratio are the two most important factors in your FICO credit score—which means that if you miss a credit card payment or max out a credit card, you could do significant damage to your credit.
+Five factors impact your credit score: your payment history, amounts owed, credit mix, account age and recent inquiries.
+Your payment history and credit utilization ratio are the two most important factors in your FICO credit score — which means that if you miss a credit card payment or max out a credit card, you could do significant damage to your credit.

-So when you’re trying to build credit quickly, the two most impactful things you can do are pay your bills on time and keep your card balances as low as possible.
+So when you’re trying to build credit quickly, two of the most impactful things you can do are to pay your bills on time and keep your card balances as low as possible.

 Some people mistakenly believe that leaving a small balance on their credit cards will improve their credit score.
 This myth is not only incorrect, but it will also cause you to throw away money on interest.
 For good credit, pay your bills in full as often as you can, and make every payment on time.